 Top tip!
 When printing books, the more copies you have printed at one time, the less the price is per book, but please remember that you have to find enough room to store them!
-Also, I ALWAYS recommend having a small print run to start with, maybe just 20 or so, in order to CHECK that they are 100% correct.
-It's very wise to do this before spending thousands of pounds on having loads printed only to then find an error, as, even with the very best of checking, double checking and triple checking, errors seem have a funny way of creeping in!
+Also, we ALWAYS recommend having a small print run to start with, maybe just 20 or so, in order to CHECK that they are 100% correct.
+It's very wise to do this before spending thousands of pounds on having loads printed only to then find an error, as, even with the very best of checking, double checking and triple checking, errors seem to have a funny way of creeping in!

-- Descriptions of your characters
+- Descriptions for all of your main characters

 - A dedication for inside the book (if you wish to have one)